 As a composer, innovator and concept artist, Bowie’s fascination for film fed an insatiable creative drive, which the season will also explore via a selection of titles that influenced him.
 Hooked to the Silver Screen: Bowie at the Movies will feature a range of titles, from 2001: A Space Odyssey (Stanley Kubrick, 1968) and The Cabinet of Dr. Caligari (Robert Wiene, 1920) to Querelle (Rainer Werner Fassbinder, 1982) and Taxi Driver (Martin Scorsese, 1976).

-Some key Bowie titles, including The Man Who Fell to Earth (Nicolas Roeg, 1976) and The Last Temptation of Christ (Martin Scorsese, 1988), and a number of the films from Hooked to the Silver Screen series will also be available for audiences across the UK to watch on BFI Player throughout January as well.
-It can be hard to look beyond Bowie ‘the star’ to appreciate the characters he portrayed, but 5 years on from his passing, Bowie’s star still sparkles brightly.
+Some key Bowie titles, including The Man Who Fell to Earth (Nicolas Roeg, 1976) and Merry Christmas Mr. Lawrence (Nagisa Ōshima, 1983), and a number of the films from Hooked to the Silver Screen series will also be available for audiences across the UK to watch on BFI Player throughout January as well.
+It can be hard to look beyond Bowie ‘the star’ to appreciate the characters he portrayed, but six years on from his passing, Bowie’s star still sparkles brightly.

 On sale dates